-Admission to Ray Chapman’s Grave at Cleveland’s Lake View Cemetery is free.
+Visit Ray Chapman’s grave at Cleveland’s Lake View Cemetery.

 - Open daily from 7:30 a.m. – 5:30 p.m.